 Foyer table – Having a small table near your front door can provide a place to catch keys, phones and mail.
 Top it with a tray or bowl to catch loose items.
 To personalize your space, add framed photos, cherished mementos, interesting sculpture or vase for seasonal flowers when the mood strikes you.
 You’ll find a variety of sizes and shapes if you look through console tables, sofa tables, accent tables or hall tables.
 Measure your wall space to determine what size table will fit.
 If your entryway is tight on space, consider width; very narrow accent tables are available that will fit almost any space.
 For a formal look in a large foyer, a round pedestal table can be centered below the chandelier on a large round rug.

-Rug – Often a round rug is looks great in the entry way, and should be centered right below the chandelier.
+Rug – Often a round rug looks great in the entryway, and should be centered right below the chandelier.
 If your entryway is long and narrow, consider an oval or rectangular rug.
-Rugs really warm up the feel of an entryway, and serve as a last place to wipe your feet upon entering the house.
+Rugs really warm up the feel of an entryway and serve as the last place to wipe your feet upon entering the house.
 Since entryways get a lot of traffic, look for flat woven or low pile rugs.
 Not only will it hold up better to traffic, you’ll be sure that the entry door can swing freely over it.
 Since there are few furnishings in the entryway, a patterned rug will add interest.
 Be sure to coordinate the color scheme with any other rooms that are visible from the entryway.

 Mirror – A mirror will add sparkle, depth and light to your entryway.
 It is also the perfect place to check your appearance just before you leave the house for the day, or when come in from the cold.
 Look for a substantially sized mirror in an interesting frame.

 Wall décor – In addition to a mirror, make the most of your entryway wall space by displaying a collection of photos or art pieces that show off your personality.